gi-no/blog_mean_stack/article3.en.md

 Time formatting filter
 ============
 For now, the time format for created time is UTC.
-Let's change it to show the time from now like Stack Overflow.
+Let's change it to show the time from now like in Stack Overflow.

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150731/20150731152721.png)